SubhadityaMukherjee/AI-knowledge-base/docs/Nativists.md

 ---

 # Nativists
-- noun and [[Verb|verb]] and determiner phrase and various sentence constituents are not only real mental primitives, but are innately given inherently linguistic primitives of the mind.
+- noun and [verb](Verb.md) and determiner phrase and various sentence constituents are not only real mental primitives, but are innately given inherently linguistic primitives of the mind.